Murder of Sydney Loofe: Bailey Boswell and Aubrey Trail

 Aubrey Clifton Trail endured a difficult childhood.
 At the age of two, he was abused by his parents before his grandfather took care of him.
-Only time separated Trail from returning back to his parents' household, where he was again abused by his stepfather.
+Trail eventually returned to his parents' household, where he was again abused by his stepfather.
 He grew up in poverty, moving steadily from one foster home and juvenile facility to another, before landing in prison in Tennessee as a teenager of 17 for the armed robbery of a motel.

 Disappearance

 The dates

 Loofe agreed to go on a first date with Bailey Boswell on November 14, 2017.
 Boswell used a fake alias of "Audrey."
-Loofe asked Boswell twice if they would be the only people at the date, to which Boswell responded in the affirmative.
-The date was held in a basement that Boswell and Aubrey had rented for six months.
+Loofe asked Boswell twice if they would be the only people on the date, to which Boswell responded in the affirmative.
+The date was held in a basement apartment that Boswell and Trail had rented for six months.
 On November 15, Loofe went on another date with Boswell.
-Before heading to her date, Loofe posted a Snapchat image captioned "Ready for my date."
+Before heading to her date, Loofe posted a Snapchat image captioned, "Ready for my date."
 Cell tower data show Boswell and Trail's phones traveling from Loofe's rental home to Wilber.
 Loofe's phone last pinged in Wilber before the phone shut off at 8:32 p.m.

 Loofe's disappearance

-On November 16, Loofe, a store clerk at one of the Menards stores in Lincoln, failed to show up for work.
-Her mother, Susie texted her, unaware Sydney was on a date, but Sydney did not respond.
+On November 16, Loofe, a store clerk at one of the Menard’s stores in Lincoln, failed to show up for work.
+Her mother, Susie, texted her, unaware Sydney had gone on a date, but Sydney did not respond.
 Susie then reported her daughter missing, and the next day, the police paid a welfare check visit at her rental home.
 Sydney was not found in her home, but there was no evidence of an altercation, and her car, glasses, and purse were left behind.
-Sydney’s cat was not fed.
+Sydney’s cat had not been fed.